Fincer/openra-tibsunra2/Readme.md

 - Variety of dependency package names in OS repositories
 - Specific package manager commands
 - The script is based on: Bash + basic Linux commands (found on many distributions by default)

+**FreeBSD:** No support available, and not planned.
+Consider contributing the script development, if you feel you want a script for FreeBSD.
+- No additional information available

 **You provide outdated/wrong information here!**